 If you were considering hiring an employee for your business, you’d run a background check on them, right?
-So why wouldn’t you do this for someone who will be working in your home or with your kids or loved ones?
-Many people hire caregivers based on interviews and the good word of references, but this often won’t uncover past misdeeds that could cause concern.
+So why wouldn’t you do this for someone who will be working in your home or with your kids?
+Many people hire a nanny based on interviews and the good word of references, but these alone may not uncover past misdeeds that could cause concern.

 “Hiring a caregiver is a big decision, and people want peace of mind,” says Tammy Tucker, of National Crime Search, Inc., a background screening business, which has experience screening nanny candidates.
 “Background checks can help parents ensure they’re hiring a trustworthy nanny to care for their children and to keep them safe.
 Many people mistakenly think they can just Google a person’s name and find any criminal history, but that method isn’t always accurate.”

-Here’s what you need to know about getting a background check for your caregiver candidates.
+Here’s what you need to know about getting a background check for your nanny candidates.

-Although background checks are not 100% reliable or accurate, they can help ensure your caregiver is who they say they are.
+Although background checks are not always 100% reliable or accurate, they can help you get a better sense of the risk an individual may pose and will give you an opportunity to discuss the circumstances surrounding any criminal records that may be uncovered, to help you make the best hiring decision for your unique care needs.
 Proper background checks can tell you a lot about a person, Tucker notes, including their criminal history and an idea of the person’s character.